Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Schaumburg 1400 N. Roosevelt Blvd.Schaumburg, IL 60173(847) 619-7300

 As you walk to class in the shade of towering buildings, you’ll be reminded that the sky truly is the limit.
 Located in Chicago's downtown Loop, Roosevelt University is always a short walk from the splendor of Lake Michigan, as well as numerous world-class attractions, cultural centers, restaurants, recreation, and events.

 Also, students studying at Roosevelt University in downtown Chicago find themselves surrounded by academia.
-Amongst the bustling metropolis exists a colossal community of learning called the “South Loop Educational Corridor,” which is comprised of Roosevelt, DePaul University, Columbia College Chicago, Robert Morris University and the School of the Art Institute of Chicago.
+Amongst the bustling metropolis exists a colossal community of learning called the “South Loop Educational Corridor,” which comprises Roosevelt, DePaul University, Columbia College Chicago, Robert Morris University and the School of the Art Institute of Chicago.

 Located at 430 S. Michigan Ave., the Auditorium Building is the heart of Roosevelt University’s Chicago Campus.
 The building houses classrooms, performance spaces and academic program offerings, including the College of Arts and Sciences, the Chicago College of the Performing Arts, student services, academic resources and the Murray-Green library.
 Erected in 1889 and declared a national historic landmark in 1975, this iconic, multipurpose structure was masterfully designed by architects Louis Sullivan and Dankmar Adler – with help from their apprentice draftsman, Frank Lloyd Wright.
 Though it’s since been surpassed by the impressive skyscrapers of the 20th century, when completed, it was the tallest building in Chicago and largest in the United States, standing 270 feet high.
 This architectural treasure is a paradigm of the Chicago School, featuring a steel frame, lightweight terra-cotta exterior, the distinctive three-part “Chicago window,” ornate iron staircases, and embellishments of stained glass and carved mahogany.